-KIRSTIE MCLELLAN DAY ranks among the top hockey book writers in the world thanks to the four national bestsellers: Theo Fleury’s memoir Playing with Fire, Bob Probert's Tough Guy and Ron MacLean's Cornered and Hockey Towns.
-Kirstie is a mother of five and is married to television producer Larry Day.
-Together they own one of Canada's most successful television companies, Pyramid Productions.
+KIRSTIE MCLELLAN DAY ranks among the top hockey book writers in the world thanks to the three national bestsellers: Theo Fleury’s #1 bestselling memoir Playing with Fire, Bob Probert’s Tough Guy and Ron MacLean’s Cornered.
+She's currently working with Marty McSorley on his upcoming Hellbent.
+Her other books include Above and Beyond, a comprehensive family and business history of cable magnate J.R.
+Shaw; Under the Mat, a memoir with Diana Hart of the Hart wrestling family; and No Remorse, a true-crime novel.
+Kirstie is a mother of five and lives with her husband, television producer Larry Day, in Calgary.
+Together they own one of Canada’s most successful television companies, Pyramid Productions.
+Follow her on Twitter @kmclellanday.

 Maclean’s magazine calls her ‘Canada’s Ice Queen’ and the Globe and Mail says she’s ‘Hockey's leading muse’.
 Kirstie McLellan Day is best known for the back to back to back bestsellers she co-wrote with Bob Probert, Ron MacLean and Theo Fleury.
 Fleury's Playing With Fire spent more than six months at the top of the Canadian bestseller list.
 Kirstie was a finalist for the prestigious 2010 Canadian Booksellers Association Libris Award.
 She adapted the book into a play and in May 2012 won the Calgary Theatre Critics Award for Best Production of the Year.